 During the Roaring Twenties, the U.S. economy grew 42 percent.
-It produced nearly half of the world's total output.
+It produced almost half of the world's total output.
 Average income rose from $6,460 to $8,016 per person.
-On average, the stock market increased in value by 20 percent a year.
+The stock market increased in value by 20 percent a year.
 Unemployment stayed at around 4 percent.
-It consisted of three expansions.

 02Post World War II

 The 1944 GI Bill of Rights helped cause the boom.
 It gave loans to returning veterans for education and training.
 It provided federal loan guaranties so they could buy homes, farms, and businesses.
 It created a fund to pay veterans if they were unemployed.
 The Employment Act of 1946 also assisted.

 For the first time, the federal government took permanent responsibility for providing jobs.
 As a result, 80 percent of the more than 20 million civilians and soldiers who returned from the war found jobs by mid-1947.

 In 1944, the Bretton Woods conference cemented America's position as a world leader.
 It established the U.S. dollar as the dominant global currency, replacing the gold standard.
 It also established the International Monetary Fund and the World Bank to spur global growth.

 The boom ended with the onset of the Cold War in 1947.
 That year, the House Un-American Committee raised the specter of Communist subversion at home with its well-publicized hearings.
 The recession was mild and short-lived.